 BIOME - Home

-In accordance with the latest NRW government and University of Duisburg-Essen health and safelty regulations, all BIOME lectures and seminars are resuming digitally as from 20.04.2020.
-The core-specific, "biome@home" programmes are scheduled to run until physical teaching is once again possible.
+In accordance with the latest NRW government and University of Duisburg-Essen health and safelty regulations, BIOME lectures, seminars and retreats are once again gradually returning to physical events.

 At a Glance

 The most important information at your fingertips

 The Graduate School of Biomedical Science at the University of Duisburg-Essen in Germany has been founded to integrate all PhD and MD graduates within the Faculties of Biology and Medicine into a cutting-edge interdisciplinary study programme tailored to ensure that they receive an outstanding, globally focused academic education.
 Additionally, we have created an intramural umbrella organisation for the research foci through the erection of a synergetic framework between the research training groups (RTGs) and the BIOME thematic cores.
 The university’s internal drive to provide structures furthering soft skills, gender equality and family-oriented support additionally contributes to an excellent, all-round tertiary environment.Read more